IN THIS ARTICLE

 Have you ever been stuck in bumper to bumper traffic while driving home from work?
 You’re obviously not alone in this transportation debacle.

 The question is what are people doing to make transportation better?

 Here is one example where Uber is partnering with Boston to try to solve traffic congestion.
-If you were on that team how would you collect and display the necessary data in realtime?
-You would need a network like PubNub as well as a map toolkit.
+If you were on that team, how would you collect and display the necessary data in realtime?
+You would need a network like PubNub, plus a geolocation API, as well as a map toolkit.

 All the source code for the project is available here for download.
 In our previous part, we got started with broadcasting geolocation data using HTML5 location services.
 We recommend checking that out too!

 This article will focus on receiving and displaying geolocation realtime data.
 The Mapbox API drives this specific implementation, which is similar to how city public transportation could broadcast their locations.

 In other words this is how a transportation solution could be built without creating a need to manage communicated data between devices connected to the Internet of Things (IoT).
 You will also learn how to show a marker with a trailing polyline.

 Though this entry focuses on an HTML5 implementation there are solutions that convert your web applications into mobile applications.
 Are you ready to connect the world, with a scope from maps to the Internet of Things?
 Let’s Go!